 Moving house is expensive.
 There are legal fees, estate agency commission, removal costs and stamp duty.
 You will probably need a bigger mortgage at a time when mortgage companies may be reluctant to increase their lending.
 It is therefore no surprise that many homeowners are deciding to stay put and improve their homes, thereby improving the family’s quality of life and the property’s value and future saleability.

 Home extensions can add 25% to the value of your property, and a loft conversion will typically boost your home’s value by 10 – 15%.
 But what will the cost be and which improvements offer the best value?
+That is where the importance of home improvement loan UK comes in.

 According to the Royal Institute of Chartered Surveyors (RICS), the home improvements which add most value to your home are: